-Instead of cutting down a tree and count its growth rings or use an increment borer to find out how old a tree is, you can make a fairly good estimate of the age of a tree by using a simple formula published by the International Society of Arboriculture.
+Instead of cutting down a tree and counting its growth rings or using an increment borer to find out how old a tree is, you can make a fairly good estimate of the age of a tree by using a simple formula published by the International Society of Arboriculture.

 First, determine tree diameter in inches measured at 54 inches above ground level (remember that diameter equals circumference divided by 3.14 (pi)).